What Can You Do to Work on Your Practice Right Now?

-Due to the COVID-19 pandemic, a lot of small business owners, including chiropractors, are finding themselves staying home for the time being.
+Due to the COVID-19 pandemic, a lot of small business owners, including healthcare professionals, are finding themselves staying home for the time being.

 With this newly found time, you can take the opportunity to work on aspects of your business you may not have had time for during a typical work week.

 If you have been in practice for a few years, you may not have looked at your business plan in a while.
 However, a business plan is a great tool to evaluate the current state of your business and plans for the future.

 - Does your mission or vision statement still make sense?

 - Does your SWOT analysis need to be updated?